izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/liquidity_manager.rst

-LiquidityManager
+Liquidity
 ----------------------------

-base examples for using LiquidityManager to manage liquidity.
+Base examples for using the LiquidityManager contract to manage liquidity.

 .. toctree::
    :maxdepth: 1